A sustainable development approach

 - More than 70% of the products and food used or consumed on site originates from within a 160km radius

-- The hotel has signed the Mr Goodfish charter in support of sustainable fishing
+- The hotel and its restaurants have signed the Mr. Goodfish charter for sustainable fishing.

 It also supports several humanitarian charities such as :